 Apart from local mental health providers, there are also many resources offered by local universities.
 If you are a student, or simply cannot get in touch with the local treatment center, you can always call the local university and ask for the counseling center.
 Even if they cannot help you, they will surely point you in the right direction.

 The first step to starting a conversation occurs well before the conversation takes place.
-With time, cultivating an environment that welcomes honest and vulnerable dialogue with everyone in your life in incredibly important.
-A tangible step you can take is to ensure that your day to day language portrays a sensitivity to issues concerning mental illness.
+With time, cultivating an environment that welcomes honest and vulnerable dialogue with everyone in your life is incredibly important.
+A tangible step you can take is to ensure that your day-to-day language portrays a sensitivity to issues concerning mental illness.
 Lightheartedness is important in any relationship, but making light of things such as depression and suicide, among other illnesses, sets an unhealthy precedent.

 "I've noticed you're acting different lately, is everything okay?"